Isabel A. Houghton

 Houghton IA, Koseff JR, Monismith SG, and Dabiri JO (2018) "Vertically migrating swimmers generate aggregation-scale eddies in a stratified column,” Nature 556: 497-500.

-Houghton IA, Dabiri JO (2018) "Alleviation of hypoxia by biologically generated mixing," in prep.
+Houghton IA, Dabiri JO (2018) "Alleviation of hypoxia by biologically generated mixing in a stratified water column," submitted.

 Ouillon R, Houghton IA, Dabiri JO, and Meiburg E (2018) "Interactions between active particles and stratified fluids during collective vertical migration," in prep.